felixge/node-style-guide/Readme.md

 ## Object.freeze, Object.preventExtensions, Object.seal, with, eval

 Crazy shit that you will probably never need.
 Stay away from it.

+## Requires At Top

+Always put requires at top of file to clearly illustrate a file's dependencies.
+Besides giving an overview for others at a quick glance of dependencies and possible memory impact, it allows one to determine if they need a package.json file should they choose to use the file elsewhere.

 ## Getters and setters